Samsung Galaxy S11 will almost certainly be powered by this Snapdragon 865 5G chip

 We can now say this with confidence because Qualcomm announced its Snapdragon 865 chipset, which will be coupled with a 5G modem.
 Because the Galaxy S10 used the Snapdragon 855, the Galaxy S9 had the Snapdragon 845 and so on, the 865 will almost certainly be found in the Galaxy S11.

 That means two things if this trend continues.
-First, the Galaxy S11 is going to be the first 5G smartphone for a lot of people.
-5G is going is going to have its mainstream moment.
+First, the Galaxy S11 is going to be the first 5G smartphone for a lot of people – 5G is going to have its mainstream moment.
 Second, the specs of the chip strongly foreshadow features of Samsung's next big phone.

 Here are the top things the Snapdragon 865 tells us about the Samsung Galaxy S11.